bomonike/bomonike.github.io/anthropic-certs.md

 * Unlike chatting, using <strong>Claude Code</strong> is "like handing a capable teammate who actually does the work."

+## Pricing

+Anthropic's Superbowl commercials made a big deal about free accounts not having ads.

+Sign up for a paid Claude AI account to use Claude Code at https://claude.com/pricing
+* Claude Free
+* Claude Max $17/month to use Claude Code and Cowork
+* Claude Max $100/month for 5x or 20x more usage than Pro
+<br /><br />
+<a target="_blank" href="https://support.claude.com/en/articles/8606394-how-large-is-the-context-window-on-paid-claude-plans">Claude’s context window</a> is 200K, meaning it can ingest 200K+ tokens (about 500 pages of text or more) when using a paid Claude plan.
+The Claude API can ingest <strong>1M tokens</strong> when using Claude Opus 4.6 or Sonnet 4.6.
+Users on Claude Code with a Max, Team, or Enterprise plan, Claude Opus 4.6 have a 1M token context window.

+When your conversation approaches the context window limit, Claude summarizes earlier messages to make room for new content.

 ## Claude app Install